elmtree-askmo/cloudcannon-app/content/learn/environmental-science/how-does-climate-change-affect-biodiversity-in-forest-ecosystems.md

 url: /learn/environmental-science/questions/how-does-climate-change-affect-biodiversity-in-forest-ecosystems
 score: -1.0
 related_article1:
-    id: 169988
+    id: 169986
-    title: What is the historical significance of the Experimental Lakes Area in ecological research?
+    title: >-
+        What techniques are used for hydrological measurements in environmental science?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/what-is-the-historical-significance-of-the-experimental-lakes-area-in-ecological-research
+    url: /learn/environmental-science/questions/what-techniques-are-used-for-hydrological-measurements-in-environmental-science
 related_article2:
-    id: 169982
+    id: 169973
-    title: How do carbon and nitrogen cycles contribute to ecosystem productivity?
+    title: >-
+        What are the key roles of long-term ecological research areas in understanding global climate change?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/how-do-carbon-and-nitrogen-cycles-contribute-to-ecosystem-productivity
+    url: /learn/environmental-science/questions/what-are-the-key-roles-of-longterm-ecological-research-areas-in-understanding-global-climate-change
 related_article3:
-    id: 169976
+    id: 169980
-    title: How do changes in water temperature influence aquatic ecosystem productivity?
+    title: >-
+        How does deforestation affect the nitrogen and carbon cycles in ecosystems?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/how-do-changes-in-water-temperature-influence-aquatic-ecosystem-productivity
+    url: /learn/environmental-science/questions/how-does-deforestation-affect-the-nitrogen-and-carbon-cycles-in-ecosystems
 related_article4:
-    id: 169983
+    id: 169979
+    title: >-
-    title: What role does vegetation play in influencing water temperature dynamics in watersheds?
+        What impact does deforestation have on water retention in watersheds?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/what-role-does-vegetation-play-in-influencing-water-temperature-dynamics-in-watersheds
+    url: /learn/environmental-science/questions/what-impact-does-deforestation-have-on-water-retention-in-watersheds
 related_article5:
-    id: 169980
+    id: 169975
-    title: How does deforestation affect the nitrogen and carbon cycles in ecosystems?
+    title: >-
+        What are the effects of global climate change on the seasonal variations of water temperature in freshwater lakes?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/how-does-deforestation-affect-the-nitrogen-and-carbon-cycles-in-ecosystems
+    url: /learn/environmental-science/questions/what-are-the-effects-of-global-climate-change-on-the-seasonal-variations-of-water-temperature-in-freshwater-lakes
 ---

 &nbsp;